 - We will let you know the result of the review of our decision within 7 business days of the end of the review and will do so by writing to you to confirm our final position on your complaint and explaining our reasons.

-- If at the end of this procedure you are not satisfied with our final position on your complaint you may approach the Legal Ombudsman who provides a service examining complaints against lawyers, including Solicitors’ firms.
+- If at the end of this procedure you are not satisfied with our final position on your complaint you may approach the Legal Ombudsman (‘the LeO’) who provides a service examining complaints against lawyers, including Solicitors’ firms.
 They will usually expect us to have concluded our examination of your complaint within 8 weeks and will usually expect to have complaints referred to them within 6 months of the end of our complaints handling process as set out above.
-The services provided by the Legal Ombudsman are limited to individuals and smaller organisations – for more details see their website.
+Please be aware that the time limit for referring a complaint to the LeO is not later than one year from the date: a) of the act or omission being complained about; or b) when you should have realised that there was cause for complaint.
+The LeO has discretion to accept out-of-time complaints in circumstances where it deems it ‘fair and reasonable to do so’.
+The services provided by the LeO are limited to individuals and smaller organisations – for more details see their website.
 The full details of how to contact this office are as follows:

 Telephone: 0300 555 0333